 What are Stressors?

 116400.jpg (4664 bytes) Dr. Hans Selye, Dr. Holmes, and Rahe provided research that linked stress to damage or illness resulting from environmental conditions or events.
-Others such as, Richard Lazarus, referenced by Jerrold S. Greenberg in the text titled, "Comprehensive Stress Management [1] [2] defined "stress" so encompassing that it included an individual's cognitive interpretation of the environmental demands, the individual's coping skills, and an individual's appraisal of using these skills in its interaction in responding to those environmental demands.
+Others such as, Richard Lazarus, referenced by Brian Luke Seaward [1] defined "stress" so encompassing that it included an individual's cognitive interpretation of the environmental demands, the individual's coping skills, and an individual's appraisal of using these skills in its interaction in responding to those environmental demands.

 Psychological (emotional), Physical, Social, Spiritual (Philosophical) The following pictures are an example of each.